Planning Your Catholic Wedding

 Where will you find the musicians who will lead the music at your wedding?
 One possibility is to tap into your parish's music ministry; your parish's music minister will be able to tell you what resources are available.
 Another possibility is to invite musically talented family members or friends to provide music; or you might just hire professional musicians.
 If you go with these last two options, it is ideal to choose people who are already familiar with the Catholic liturgy and liturgical music.
 You can read more about different music roles and finding people to fill them at Finding and Choosing Cantors and Instrumentalists (Musicians) for Your Catholic Wedding.

 Strictly speaking, music isn't necessary for a valid Catholic wedding, but it is strongly encouraged.
 You have some latitude regarding just how much music to have during the wedding, and when to have it.
 Look over the appropriate chart listed below for an indication of when music may be used.
-Black musical notes () indicate that music usually accompanies a particular part of the wedding liturgy, while gray musical notes () indicate that music may accompany a particular part, although it is not specifically indicated by the Rite of Marriage (check with your music minister):
+Black musical notes () indicate that music usually accompanies a particular part of the wedding liturgy, while gray musical notes () indicate that music may accompany a particular part, although it is not specifically indicated by The Order of Celebrating Matrimony (check with your music minister):

 If you are unsure about which chart to view, you may need to choose the form of your wedding.